Pre-School Zone

 How to take part in the Summer Reading Challenge

-The Summer Reading Challenge encourages children to develop the habit of reading for pleasure.
+The Summer Reading Challenge encourages children to develop the habit of reading for fun.
 Children set themselves a reading goal, and collect special rewards and incentives along the way.
-You can find more information on our Home Zone.

-Head down to your local library to ask about signing up your child for the Summer Reading Challenge.
-Some libraries will provide our dedicated Mini Challenge materials for pre-schoolers; others encourage pre-school children to take part using the main Summer Reading Challenge materials.
+- Pop in to your local library to ask about signing up your child for the Challenge.
+Some libraries will provide our dedicated Mini Challenge materials for pre-schoolers; others encourage pre-school children to take part using the main Summer Reading Challenge materials.*

-Children can use this platform all year round to keep track of the books they’re reading, find book recommendations by using the Book Sorter, and take part in fun book-themed activities and competitions from our publisher partners.
+You can use this website all year round with your children to keep track of the books they're reading, find book recommendations by using the Book Sorter, and take part in fun book-themed activities and competitions from our publisher partners.

 Beyond the Summer Reading Challenge, libraries have lots of other provision for children in the early years and for families.
 Head over to your local library to find out more!